 These chemical compounds are generally found in bulk powder form, and then dissolved in solvents, such as acetone, before being applied to dry plant material to make the "herbal incense" products.
-After local distributors apply the drug to the dry plant material, they package it for retail distribution.
-As these products have no accepted medical use, this process is done without pharmaceutical-grade chemical purity standards, or any concern for the user.
-It ignores any control mechanisms that would serve to ensure a uniform concentration of the powerful and dangerous drugs contained in each package.
-The disregard for the public's safety and often encountered "hot spots" in the drug packaging can result in a person ingesting a highly concentrated portion of the drugs without their knowledge, often leading to serious adverse health effects.
+After local distributors apply the drug to the dry plant material, they package it for retail distribution, again without pharmaceutical-grade chemical purity standards, as these have no accepted medical use, and ignoring any control mechanisms to prevent contamination or to ensure a consistent, uniform concentration of the powerful and dangerous drug in each package.
 The bulk powder can also be dissolved in solution intended to be used in e-cigarette or other vaping devices.

-How is it used?
+How is it abused?